Sometimes Reliable Spanners of Almost Linear Size: Reliable spanners in one dimension

-Indeed, any two vertices of $\PS_i$ with distance smaller than $\connX{i}$ are connected by an edge in $\Graph$.
+Indeed, any two vertices of $\PS_i$ with distance at most $\connX{i}$ are connected by an edge of $\Edges_i$.
 As such, it is enough to prove that there is a right safe stairway from $\pa$, that climbs on the levels to level $\itop$.
 Since $\IV_{\itop+1} \cap \PS_{\itop}$ forms a clique, it follows that such a stairway would be usable.

 Let $\Event_i$ be the event that $\pth{\IV_i \setminus \BSet} \cap \PS_i$ is empty, for $i=1,\dots,\itop$.
 Since $\pa \notin \SH_{k-1}$, we have that